Gbemiga97/IAM_Portfolio/Beginner CyberArk Lab: Azure AD + Privilege Cloud/02_Lab.md

-### Step 1: Set Up Active Directory on Azure VM
-Active Directory (AD) is Microsoft's directory service for managing users, computers, and permissions in a network.
-Here, I'll create a Domain Controller (DC) on an Azure VM to host my AD forest.
-This acts as the "identity provider" for CyberArk.

-#### Substep 1.1: Create Azure Resources
-- Log into the Azure Portal (portal.azure.com).
-- Create a **Resource Group**: Search for "Resource groups" > Create > Name it (e.g., "CyberArkLab-RG") > Choose a region (e.g., East US) > Review + create.
-- Create a **Virtual Network (VNet)**: Search for "Virtual networks" > Create > Basics: Use your resource group, name it (e.g., "CyberArkLab-VNet"), region same as above.
-Address space: 10.0.0.0/16.
-Subnet: Name "default", address range 10.0.0.0/24 > Review + create.
-- Create the DC VM:
-  - Search for "Virtual machines" > Create > Azure virtual machine.
-  - Basics: Resource group (your RG), VM name (e.g., "DC-1"), Region (same), Availability options: Availability set or zone for redundancy (use zone 1 for simplicity).
-  - Image: Windows Server 2022 Datacenter - Gen2 (or 2019 if preferred).
-  - Size: Standard_D2s_v3 (2 vCPUs, 8 GiB RAM—affordable for lab).
-  - Administrator account: Set a username (e.g., "localadmin") and a strong password.
-  - Inbound ports: Allow RDP (3389) for now (secure later with NSG).
-  - Disks: OS disk default; add a data disk (e.g., 128 GiB Standard SSD) for AD databases (NTDS/SYSVOL)—best practice to separate from OS.
-  - Networking: Use your VNet and subnet.
-Assign a static private IP (e.g., 10.0.0.4) under NIC network interface > IP configurations.
-  - Management: Enable boot diagnostics.
-  - Review + create > Create.
-Wait 5–10 minutes for deployment.

-#### Substep 1.2: Configure the VM and Promote to Domain Controller
-- RDP into the VM: In Azure Portal > Your VM > Connect > RDP > Download RDP file > Connect using localadmin credentials.
-- Set a static IP inside the VM (matches Azure setting):
-  - Open PowerShell as admin: `Set-NetIPAddress -InterfaceAlias "Ethernet" -IPAddress 10.0.0.4 -PrefixLength 24 -DefaultGateway 10.0.0.1`
-  - Set DNS: `Set-DnsClientServerAddress -InterfaceAlias "Ethernet" -ServerAddresses 127.0.0.1` (points to itself after promotion).
-- Install AD DS Role:
-  - Open Server Manager (starts automatically).
-  - Dashboard > Quick Start > Add roles and features.
-  - Select "Role-based or feature-based installation" > Next.
-  - Server: Your server > Next.
-  - Server Roles: Check "Active Directory Domain Services" > Add features when prompted > Next all the way > Install.
-- Promote to DC:
-  - After install, Server Manager notification > "Promote this server to a domain controller."
-  - Deployment: "Add a new forest" > Root domain name (e.g., "mydomain.com") > Next.
-  - Domain Controller Options: Forest/Domain functional level (default), set DSRM password (strong, remember it) > Next.
-  - DNS Options: Ignore warnings > Next.
-  - Paths: Use your data disk (e.g., change to E:\ for NTDS, Logs, SYSVOL if attached as E:) > Next.
-  - Review > Next > Install.
-Reboot takes 5–10 minutes.
-- Post-Promotion:
-  - Log in as mydomain.com\localadmin (domain credentials now).
-  - Open Active Directory Users and Computers (search in Start): Create a new user (e.g., right-click Users > New > User > Name: "brad" > Set password, uncheck "User must change password").
-  - Add brad to "Domain Admins" group (double-click Domain Admins > Members > Add).

-#### Substep 1.3: Set Up a Connector Server VM (for Redundancy and Best Practice)
-The video installs the Identity Connector on two Windows servers for redundancy.
-These should be domain-joined members (not the DC itself, to avoid single point of failure).
-Create one or two additional VMs.

-- Repeat VM creation (similar to DC, but name e.g., "Connector-1", Windows Server 2022, same VNet/subnet, static IP e.g., 10.0.0.5).
-- RDP in, join to domain:
-  - Settings > System > About > Rename this PC (advanced) > Change > Domain: mydomain.com > OK > Credentials: mydomain.com\brad > Reboot.
-- For a second connector ("Connector-2", IP 10.0.0.6), repeat.

-Now your AD is ready: You have a DC and connector server(s) in the domain.

-#### Security Updates
-- Create a Network Security Group (NSG): Azure Portal > Network security groups > Create > Associate to your subnet or VMs.
-Allow RDP only from your IP.
-- Enable Azure Firewall or Just-In-Time access for RDP.
-- Ensure VMs have outbound internet (default in Azure) for connector to reach Privilege Cloud.
+### Step 1 – Set Up Active Directory on VMware Workstation

+#### Substep 1.1: Prepare VMware Workstation
+- Install VMware Workstation Pro/Player.
+- Download Windows Server ISO: Go to Microsoft Evaluation Center (evaluation.microsoft.com) → Windows Server 2022 or 2025 (90-day eval is fine for lab; renew by re-installing if needed).
+- Optional: Download a Windows 10/11 ISO for client testing later.

+#### Substep 1.2: Create the Domain Controller VM
+1. Open VMware Workstation → File → New Virtual Machine.
+2. Choose **Typical (recommended)** → Next.
+3. Installer disc image file (iso) → Browse to your Windows Server ISO → Next.
+4. Guest operating system: Microsoft Windows → Version: Windows Server 2022 (or 2025 if using that) → Next.
+5. Name the VM (e.g., "DC-01") and choose location (e.g., dedicated folder) → Next.
+6. Disk: Create a new virtual disk → Maximum disk size: 60–100 GB (split into multiple files for easy move) → Next.
+7. Customize Hardware (important!):
+   - Memory: 4 GB (minimum; 6–8 GB better).
+   - Processors: 2 cores.
+   - Network Adapter: **Bridged** (connects to your physical network; VM gets IP from your router like any PC).
+     - If you want isolation: Use **Host-only** (VMnet1 or custom) and configure NAT/shared internet later.
+   - CD/DVD: Ensure connected to ISO.
+   - USB Controller, Sound, etc.: Optional; disable if not needed to save resources.
+8. Finish → Power on the VM.
+9. Install Windows Server:
+   - Follow prompts: Choose Standard Desktop Experience (GUI), set strong admin password.
+   - After install: Update Windows fully (important for roles/features).

+#### Substep 1.3: Configure Networking Inside the VM
+- After install, log in.
+- Set static IP (recommended for DC):
+  - Right-click Start → Network Connections → Ethernet → Properties → IPv4 → Use static IP.
+    - Example (adjust to your network):
+      - IP: 192.168.1.50 (or whatever fits your router's range).
+      - Subnet: 255.255.255.0
+      - Gateway: Your router IP (e.g., 192.168.1.1)
+      - DNS: 127.0.0.1 (point to itself; add 8.8.8.8 as secondary for internet during setup).
+- Rename computer: Settings → System → About → Rename this PC → e.g., "DC-01" → Restart.

+#### Substep 1.4: Promote to Domain Controller (Same as Before)
+- Open Server Manager → Add roles and features → Role-based → Select server → Server Roles: Check **Active Directory Domain Services** → Add features → Install.
+- After install: Notification flag → Promote this server to a domain controller.
+- Deployment: Add a new forest → Root domain name: e.g., "mylab.local" (avoid .com/.net to prevent real-world conflicts).
+- Set DSRM password.
+- DNS options: Proceed despite warnings.
+- Paths: Default or custom.
+- Install → Reboot.
+- Post-setup:
+  - Log in as mylab.local\Administrator.
+  - Open Active Directory Users and Computers → Create test user "brad" (strong password) → Add to Domain Admins.

+#### Substep 1.5: Create Connector Server VM(s)
+- Repeat VM creation process (name e.g., "Connector-01").
+- Specs: 4 GB RAM, 2 cores, Bridged network.
+- Install Windows Server (same ISO).
+- Join to domain:
+  - After install → System → About → Rename this PC (advanced) → Change → Domain: mylab.local → Use domain admin creds → Reboot.
+- Create a second one ("Connector-02") for redundancy (highly recommended; CyberArk docs suggest at least two).

+**Networking Tip**: All VMs on Bridged get IPs from your home router (e.g., 192.168.1.x).
+Ensure they can reach the internet (test ping google.com).
+The Identity Connector needs outbound internet only—no ports open inbound.

+**Isolation Option**: If you prefer a fully isolated lab:
+- Edit → Virtual Network Editor (run as admin) → Add Network → VMnet2 → Host-only → No DHCP (or enable).
+- Set all VMs to Custom: VMnet2.
+- For internet on connector VMs: Add a second NIC (Bridged) to connector VMs only, or share host internet via ICS (Internet Connection Sharing) on host.

+### Step 2: CyberArk Privilege Cloud Configuration (No Major Changes)
+- Follow the original project steps/video exactly.
+- When installing Identity Connector:
+  - Download from Privilege Cloud portal → Install on Connector-01 and Connector-02 VMs (run as domain admin).
+  - Installer needs internet (HTTPS outbound).
+  - Enable AD Deleted Objects access on DC (as before).
+  - Register connectors in portal.
+- User sync, policies, MFA, adding AD user (brad@mylab.local) to roles—all identical.
+- Test login from your host browser (or a Windows client VM joined to domain).

 ### Step 2: Configure CyberArk Privilege Cloud (Following Video with Updates)
 Now follow the video, but with added context and fills for gaps.
 Watch the video alongside for visuals.